ComputationalDesignLab/rombo/README.md

 from gpytorch.mlls import ExactMarginalLogLikelihood
 ```

-A problem class is evaluated using one of the test problems defined in ROMBO.The SMT package is used to generate a latin hypercube sampling (LHS) plan
+A problem class is evaluated using one of the test problems defined in ROMBO.
+The [SMT](https://github.com/SMTorg/smt) package is used to generate a latin hypercube sampling (LHS) plan
 and the samples are evaluated using the evaluate method of the test problem class.
 A set of testing data is also generated in a similar manner.

 ```python